 In Her Words

 “As a young woman, I ended up working in Africa on a variety of projects.
 In West Africa, I fell in love with the notion of “griots” or community storytellers.
 What started with storytelling, street theatre and the zeal to live and work in Africa, ended with a lifelong passion for helping women and babies.

 My career as an international professional spanned over a decade, with consultancies, fellowships, and experiences in improving maternal and child health services in Africa.
 When I returned to the United States in 1993, I became a massage therapist and began immediately working with women during pregnancy.
 My career as a bodyworker includes many different modalities.
 In 1999, I became a craniosacral therapist, when, to my surprise, my clients began to remember their births.
 I have been involved with pre and perinatal education ever since.
 As a professional, therapists like myself are part of a vanguard of therapists working with interdisciplinary fields of practice: My work combines elements of neuroscience, somatic therapy, emotional processing, obstetrics, embryology, and pre and perinatal psychology.

 In 2002, I moved to Vermont where I built a healing arts center dedicated to pre and perinatal health.
 Since I began my journey integrating all that I know into one therapeutic educational package, I have amassed hundreds of hours of education, practice and instruction that include the prenatal period, birthing education and supporting women postpartum. in 2008, I moved to Charlottesville, VA where I now make my home.
-When I look back, I realize I have been on this path since I was 20 years old, and I am still, a storyteller.”
+When I look back, I realize I have been on this path since I was 20 years old.”